kgrid-objects/fda-label-collection/README.md

 <p></p>

-5. Next, change the '2' to a '3' in the last line of the curl command and run it again on REQBIN:
+5. Next, change the '2' to a '3' in the last line of the curl command and run it once again on REQBIN:

 ```
   -d '3'
 ```

-  Expected ouput when input is '3' is a list of all answer identifiers only:
+  The expected ouput when input is '3' is a list of all answer identifiers only:

 <sup>
  "result": "[{\"answer_id\":\"95dca543c2344635b15a90e3c2fac164\"},{\"answer_id\":\"0448074035454eacabeddaabb6777820\"},{\"answer_id\":\"74d406dff7cd4774a538f1fe8bb90cdc\"},{\"answer_id\":\"bd10d1988c90413599e83481a46b1546\"},{\"answer_id\":\"7c5573a83ba54ac5b8b412988bd8f29c\"},{\"answer_id\":\"b2d9ea3ac32e4e2591342d7998a461d3\"},{\"answer_id\":\"3927118dce35411b90dda96143659f4f\"},{\"answer_id\":\"c4bff4466b1e480191d4738916c6d90c\"},...